semdeleer/Exquisite-corpse-Sem-Deleersnijder/README.md

 And now it's mine -- Alice
 I will bring this message onto the next person
-And pass it around like a torch
+And pass it around like a torch.

+I hereby accept the torch -- Em.
+I lift it high, I pass it on.
+Welcome!